 Over the last few decades we have changed our behavior on how we care for our pets radically.
 Gone are the days that the dogs were only allowed in the backyard and cats had to roam around and catch the rodents in the barn for their main meal.

 These days our pets are living mostly indoors and their physical exercise is now reduced to a walk around the block to the park or for the cat just from it’s basket to the food bowl.

 The current situation dangerously mimics the typical “western” diet and lifestyle – too much processed food, and not enough physical exercise.
 Recent studies have shown that more than 60% of domestic pets are either overweight or obese.
 When you combine that with another 70% of dogs and cats over the age of 3 having advanced periodontal disease, 60% of dogs over 8 suffering from arthritis, and a significant increase in the incidence of allergies, diabetes, autoimmune diseases, and a vast range of degenerative diseases and cancers, then it is high time we took notice of these growing problems and react accordingly.

-With all the superior “gourmet” varieties on the supermarket shelfs is it any wonder we are “loving” our pets into obesity.
+With all the superior “gourmet” varieties on the supermarket shelves is it any wonder we are “loving” our pets into obesity.
 This is a global trend and if your dog/cat has been gaining weight then you are not alone.
-But for a healthy pet we need a healthy weight.
+But for a healthy pet, we need a healthy weight.

 At Monier Veterinary Clinic we can help.
 Make an appointment with one of our nurses 07) 3279 3999

-Our nursing team is trained to assist you on getting your dog or cat back into shape and back to the weight they are suppose to be.
+Our nursing team is trained to assist you on getting your dog or cat back into shape and back to the weight, they are supposed to be.

 • Animal behaviour